top of page

 What the parable of the pencil teaches us

 Let this parable be an inspiration to you.
-Never allow yourself to become discouraged and/or think that your life is insignificant and cannot be changed.
+Never become discouraged and/or think your life is insignificant and cannot be changed.
 Know that you are a unique person and the only one who can fulfill the purpose for which you were born.

 Please remember - your value is determined not by what you have, but by what is inside you.